RalphAyala/about-Ralph/README.md

 RalphA6189@hstat.org

-Born in Brooklyn, Studying software engineering Birthday Januwary 7 2000, lives in NYC, has a brother and a sister.
+Born in Brooklyn, Studying software engineering, Birthday Januwary 7 2000, lives in NYC, has a brother and a sister.

 Schedule